 5| EAT 5-6 SERVINGS OF FRUITS & VEGETABLES EVERY DAY

-You should already be doing in this but if you aren’t, why not set up a challenge around it?
+You should already be doing this but if you aren’t, why not set up a challenge around it?
 Even better if you’re eating the rainbow!

 6| SLEEP FOR AT LEAST 7-8 HOURS EVERY DAY

-The way I look at it, sleep is one of the three pillars that contributes to healthy living.
+The way I look at it, sleep is one of the three pillars that contribute to healthy living.
 Aim to get at least 7-8 hours of sleep every day for 30 days and see how your overall health improves!

 7| TRY A FITNESS CHALLENGE